ShriyansJindal/Ingredify/README.md

 -Random Dish Display: Showcase a randomly suggested dish with its image and necessary details.

+-Modal: Click on any image to see its ingredients.

 -Search Results: Display search results based on user queries.

 -Footer: Include information about the website and contact details.